 Head back towards Western Europe and make a pitstop in Kiev, the beautiful capital of Ukraine, before you continue your homeward journey via Prague for some fresh chimney cake and crisp Pilsner Urquell!
 Seek out the city’s famous street art at the John Lennon Wall and explore the charming pastel-coloured Old Town before you move on to the incredibly quaint walled city of Cesky Krumlov.

 Next nip down to fascinating Vienna to explore the palaces and gardens of one of Europe’s great cities.
 Explore the rides at Prater Park or hire a pedalo on the Danube.
 Heading back into the heart of Western Europe, finish your trip in the City of Light.
 Paris needs no introduction, so what better place to finish your trip than on the banks of the Seine…

-This route requires a Russian tourist visa.
 You can apply for a Russian visa up to 6 months before your trip.
 Once you have the visa, you MUST enter Russia within 6 months otherwise it will expire.